An article in The Wall Street Journal (2-11-92) made the following statements:

 When you have extraordinary returns, as we did from 1982 through 1999, then usually the next 10 years aren’t very good. . . .
 [E]xceptional booms steal gains from the future.
 When the booms end, returns become subpar, so that average returns over the longer term fall back to the . . . norm.

-If you are likely to need to sell stocks to raise cash within a period of less than 10 to 15 years, give serious consideration to reducing your common stock holdings while their prices are not depressed.
-By doing so, you won’t have to be as concerned as you otherwise would about whether or not the prices of your common stock holdings will be depressed when you need the money.
+Therefore, If you are likely to need to sell stocks to raise cash within a period of less than 10 to 15 years, give serious consideration to reducing your common stock holdings while their prices are not depressed.
+By doing so, you will not need to be as concerned as you otherwise would about whether or not the prices of your common stock holdings will be depressed when you need the money.

 A Wall Street Journal article (7-6-03) provided the following advice: